 #12 Service and Prospecting

 Customer service must be more helpful than your prospect could ever imagine.
-It certainly must be better than others who are competing for the same business.
+It certainly needs to be better than others who are competing for the same business.
 Also, always pay attention to any sources of new customers.
 Be sure to thank your contacts for referrals.

 #13 Closing the Sale by Taking Action

-Follow your procedure and ask for the sale.
+Follow your sales procedure and ask for the business.
 It will not close itself.
 Always request payment by offering two payment arrangements.

 This can be as simple or as fancy as you like.
 For instance, get some index cards and write each weekly secret and description on them.
 Boom!
 Done.
 As an alternative, you can save the weekly assignment on your phone.
 I used Samsung Notes for mine.